Bwade808/business-website-counter/README.md

 Somewhere along the way I ended up going with this fight theme so I decided to add a "Top-5 Rankings" that keeps track of the top view counts input into the text boxes.
 If a view count falls with the top 5, it gets added and the number 5 position falls off.
 If not, it doesn't show up.
 I wanted to add the url name but ran out of time.

 ![demo4](https://user-images.githubusercontent.com/110626378/190688841-723a61bf-10ea-461e-8a9d-ae21206ff3b9.jpg)

+## BONUS

+Once I got my main functionalities working I wanted to add a banner that came down from the top of the screen.
+I wrote the code for it using some position elements and setIntervals.
+It worked and came down with blue or red font, depending on the winner, but couldn't get it to reset.
+Ran out of time.